August 2, 2017 - Present

 After leaving the Department of Justice in 2005, Mr. Wray returned to private practice at the law firm King & Spalding, where he chaired the Special Matters and Government Investigations Practice Group.

-- Finance Division – Richard L. Haley, II
+- Finance and Facilities Division – Richard L. Haley, II

 - Office of the Chief Information Officer – Gordon Bitko

-- Office of Congressional Affairs – Gregory Brower
+- Office of Congressional Affairs – Jill C. Tyson (Acting)

 - Office of EEO Affairs – Arlene A. Gaylord

-- Office of the General Counsel – James A. Baker
+- Office of the General Counsel – Dana Boente

-- Office of Integrity and Compliance – Patrick W. Kelley
+- Office of Integrity and Compliance – Catherine Bruno (Acting)

 - Office of the Ombudsman – Monique A. Bookstein